passkeydeveloper/passkeys.dev/content/en/docs/advanced/related-origins/index.md

 3. If the the user enters a username and continues:
       - abort the conditional WebAuthn request
       - send a request to your backend to retrieve the RP ID for the username
+4. Redirect the user to the origin matching the RP ID (typically using a federation protocol)
-4. Fetch fresh WebAuthn parameters from the backend
+5. Fetch fresh WebAuthn parameters from the backend
-5. Call WebAuthn with the fresh parameters and the correct RP ID
+6. Call WebAuthn with the fresh parameters and the correct RP ID
+7. Redirect the user back to the original origin with the necessary artifacts (typically a federated assertion or token)

 #### Example